Online Master’s in Forensic Science Degree

 • Serology, DNA and controlled substance analysis

 Admission to the online forensic science master’s program at GCU requires a bachelor's degree in forensic science (or another natural, physical or biomedical science) or a bachelor's degree in any field, including coursework in chemistry, organic chemistry, statistics and advanced biology.
-If you have questions or would like more information on program admission, reach out to a GCU counselor today.
+If you have questions or would like more information on program admission, fill out the form on this page to speak with a university counselor.

 GCU's master’s in forensic science program also offers graduates an opportunity to study forensic science from the unique Christian worldview.
 Explore answers to forensic science's ethical and moral questions from a variety of different viewpoints and perspectives, including a biblical one.